dtarb/TauDEM/README.md

 - `--rm` automatically removes the container after it exits.
 - `-it` runs the container interactively (so you can see output/errors).
-- `-v /path/to/your/data:/data` mounts your local data directory into the container at `/data`.
+- `-v /path/to/your/data:/data` mounts your local data directory (containing input files) into the container at `/data`.
 - `--user taudem` runs the command as the non-root `taudem` user inside the container for safer file permissions.
 - `taudem-docker` is the name of the Docker image you built.
 - `<taudem-command>` is the TauDEM tool and its arguments (e.g., `pitremove -z /data/input.tif -fel /data/output.tif`).